 Peer to Peer Mentoring

-Peer to Peer Mentoring will take someone (or their family member) who is currently dealing with a foodborne illness and match them up with someone who’s already been through that difficult experience.
-Though our mentors are not professionally trained, and should not take the place of knowledgeable medical, legal, or mental health professionals, they do consist of individuals whose lives have been seriously impacted by foodborne illness.
-They know that having an experienced friend in one’s corner can be a good source of comfort and assurance.
+Peer to Peer Mentoring connects an individual or a family member who is currently struggling to manage the persistent effects of foodborne illness to a mentor who has been similarly impacted and can share her/his unique perspective.
+Our mentors are not professionally trained and should not replace knowledgeable medical, legal, or mental health professionals; they are, however, individuals whose lives have been seriously impacted by foodborne pathogens and know that having an experienced friend or advocate in your corner can be a vital source of comfort and assurance.

-When we connect you to a Constituent-Mentor, we let the two of you determine the type of relationship – emotional support, a place for gaining information and insight, two friends sharing their experiences together, etc.
+Once connected to a constituent-mentor, the two of you determine the type of relationship you would like to create – one for emotional support, for gaining information and insight or two friends sharing their experiences together.
+We’re simply the matchmaker.